trizen/youtube-viewer/README.md

 ### PIPE-VIEWER

-[pipe-viewer](https://github.com/trizen/pipe-viewer) is an experimental fork of `straw-viewer`, which parses the YouTube website directly.
+[pipe-viewer](https://github.com/trizen/pipe-viewer) is a fork of `straw-viewer`, which parses the YouTube website directly.

 ### REVIEWS